Sentry

 for the Issue & Event and Project scopes.

-Auth token: The user auth token created in Sentry.
+Auth token: Enter the auth token you generated in Sentry.

 ).